GDPR: Not just a compliance exercise

 - Protect personal information from unauthorized access

-- Secure data in transit
+- Secure data in transit and at rest

-- Provide right to data portability
+- Provide right to erasure, rectification, access and data portability

 - Adhere to data minimization